-The banana is one of the one popular of our fruits that nearly went extinct due to Panama disease.
-The reason we almost lost the banana was because basically only one variety was grown since it was the most favorite type for people around the world.
+Bananas are one of the most popular fruits that nearly went extinct due to Panama disease.
+The reason we almost lost them was because basically only one variety was grown since it was the most favorite type for people around the world.
 Fortunately, the agricultural experts studied the problem of how to adapt the banana for climate change and become more disease resistant.
-Otherwise, we could have lost more than just delicious banana taste, but the many health benefits that this one fruit provides.
+Otherwise, we could have lost more than just that delicious taste of bananas, but the many health benefits that this one fruit provides.

 The first is probably the most obvious with the nutritional value of the banana in regard to health benefits.
 To begin with, you can look to a banana for its potassium that can help with cardiovascular health.
 The reason this one mineral is so equipped to do that is because it is an electrolyte that helps with the body’s electrical signals to nerve cells and heart function.
 At the same time, potassium can help with keeping blood pressure better regulated since this mineral has the ability to flush out excess sodium as well.

 A banana is also important for digestive related problems from stomach ailments such as Crohn’s disease, antibiotic-associated diarrhea and colitis.
 The type of starch in the banana is more likely to stay in the digestive track to help with gut healing to bloating.